CIAO-4.18 Docker Image

 docker=docker

-Download ciao-4.17 image tar file
+Download ciao-4.18 image tar file

-curl -O https://saotrace.cfa.harvard.edu/ciao/ciao-4.17.0.pod.tar.gz
+curl -O https://saotrace.cfa.harvard.edu/ciao/ciao-4.18.0.pod.tar.gz

 The download is ~3Gb.
 Do not un-tar and do not un-gzip the file.
-Note: this is just a temporary URL and subject to change without notice.

 Install docker image